 Visiting Santa Fe > Accommodations > Hotels and Motels

-Just steps to the historic Santa Fe Plaza, Hotel Chimayo de Santa Fe (formerly Hotel Plaza Real) offers an authentic Northern New Mexico escape.
+Just steps to the historic Santa Fe Plaza, Hotel Chimayo de Santa Fe offers an authentic Northern New Mexico escape.

-More than 400 years of authentic, artistic tradition welcomes guests to Hotel Chimayó de Santa Fe.
-From the original artwork in every room to the décor and colors of the public areas, the unique traditions of Northern New Mexico infuse even the smallest decorative elements.
+More than 400 years of authentic, artistic tradition welcomes guests to Hotel Chimayo; de Santa Fe.
+From the original artwork in every room to the decor and colors of the public areas, the unique traditions of Northern New Mexico infuse even the smallest decorative elements.
 Charming guestrooms and spacious suites offer complimentary WIFI, deluxe bedding, patio or balcony, and some have cozy wood burning fireplaces.
-The Low and Slow lowrider bar offers custom cocktails and regional cuisine, and the staff is friendly and accommodating with concierge services, and assistance in planning your daytrips in any direction.
+The Low 'n Slow lowrider bar offers custom cocktails and regional cuisine, and the staff is friendly and accommodating with concierge services, and assistance in planning your day trips in any direction.
 Hotel Chimayo de Santa Fe is a truly an authentic experience.